SCRAPBOOK

 Drivers who 'tailgate' to intimidate others into driving faster than they wish.
 Private Hire and Taxi drivers particularly in Bristol seem to be prone to this trait.
 From my observations they also appear to think that they have a dispensation which allows them to exceed speed limits.

-Drivers who park on double yellow lines and the failure of authorities (having spent my taxes to locate them) to police the parking restrictions.
+Drivers who park on double yellow lines and pavements and the failure of authorities (having spent my taxes to locate and maintain them) to police the parking restrictions.

 The number of 'potholes' in roads and if we are lucky their eventual ineffective repair.